amforte/Caucasus_Erosion/README.md

   * cut_fill - mean of deviation between raw DEM and hydrologically conditioned DEM, negative numbers indicate conditioned elevations below raw elevations
   * seg_dist - legnth of segment in m, measured as stream distance

-## DEPRECATED
-The DEPRECATED folder contains older versions of code used in the previous version of the paper.
-These are maintained for reference purposes while the paper is under review and will be removed from the final release after acceptance.